Topzle Topzle

 1842–1843

-Akbar KhanAmīr Akbar Khān, Mohammad Akbar Khān
+Mohammad Akbar KhanAmīr Akbar Khān, Wazir Akbar Khān

 Name

-Akbar KhanAmīr Akbar Khān, Mohammad Akbar Khān
+Mohammad Akbar KhanAmīr Akbar Khān, Wazir Akbar Khān

 Lifespan